Torch Computers: Arfon acquisition and financing

 Arfon Microelectronics was a producer of a cartridge expansion system for the VIC-20 and a speech generator expansion for the VIC-20 and other microcomputers.
 Arfon had been founded by Kerr Borland, former North American Semi managing director, in Caernarfon, North Wales, around the end of 1980 with assistance from the Welsh Development Agency.

 Towards the end of 1982, Torch acquired the assets of Arfon, taking on some of the "defunct" company's staff.
 This deal secured a reported quarter of a million pound investment from the Welsh Development Agency.
+Other shareholders included Newmarket (Venture Capital) and Bell Nominees.

 GEC acquisition plans and refinancing

-During 1983, Torch had been set to be acquired by GEC, but with this acquisition abandoned, the company was refinanced by its shareholders for £1 million and two of its directors resigned, one of them being founder Martin Vlieland-Boddy, who later established a company called Data Technologies, which developed the Graduate product that would eventually be sold by Torch.
+During 1983, Torch had been set to be acquired by GEC in a deal that would have initially involved a £3.25 million payment covering the acquisition of 76 percent of the company from its existing shareholders as well as providing additional product development and manufacturing finance.
+GEC had sought to own Torch entirely and to incorporate it within its own operations as a subsidiary, but such plans met opposition from Torch and its employees who had prized the "young, independent and innovative" nature of the company.
+With the abandonment of this acquisition, the company was refinanced by its shareholders for £1 million and two of its directors resigned, one of them being founder Martin Vlieland-Boddy who later established a company called Data Technologies, developing the product that would eventually be sold by Torch as the Graduate.